MathiDEV/epitech_productivity_tools/README.md

   - [Sokoban](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/checkers/sokoban)
 - [Runner Map](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/runner_map) - Map builder for my_runner (also works for Sokoban).

-Some project are maybe deprecated, I'll try to keep it up to date, depending on my free time.
+Some projects are maybe deprecated, I'll try to keep it up to date, depending on my free time.

 I'm also really open to **pull requests**, together we can make all these tools better !